-This diagram clearly shows us the different transitions from one state to another, and it can help identify test cases for black box tests.
+This diagram clearly shows us the different transitions from one state to another, and it can help identify test cases for our tests.
 The tests that we design based on this diagram won't be complete, of course.
 We will still want to verify the outcome of the video processing.
 But the state transition technique gives us a visual representation of the system, making it easier to discover new test cases.

-In this technique, the tester tries to find bugs by "guessing" which conditions or actions may lead to issues with the software.
+In this technique, the tester tries to find bugs by "guessing" which conditions or actions may lead to issues with the software application.
 A good tester has enough experience to know the type of actions and inputs that typically lead to errors in software.
 Often, these are cases that developers didn't think about.
 Things like using special characters in inputs, large files for file processing, and double clicking buttons to trigger back-end logic twice.